BBVA/apicheck/docs/source/home/project_overview.rst

 Why another REST APIs tool?
 ---------------------------

-``APICheck`` aims to be a universal toolset for REST APIs, allowing you to mix and match its own commands and even integrate with third party tools.
-This way we hope will be useful to everybody that needs to use REST APIs.
+``APICheck`` aims to be a universal toolset for REST APIs, allowing you to mix and match its own commands, and even integrate with third party tools.
+This way we hope that it will be useful to a wide spectrum of users that need to deal with REST APIs.

-Having in mind the tasks our user base have to achieve we classified them into three distinct categories:
+Having in mind the tasks our target users have to complete, we classified them into three distinct categories:

 - :doc:`Security Engineers / Pentesters </uses_cases/pentesters>`
 - :doc:`Developers </uses_cases/developers>`